PeriLLC/tomopy_peri_0.1.x/README.md

 How TO USE:

 1. No extra code needed.
 You many just simply use recon_accelerated function to replace recon function in your code.
-2. Some extra parameters are for different hardware platform.
-Currently only Xeon_Phi is supported.
+2. Some extra parameters are for choosing different hardware platform, such as Xeon_Phi or nVidia_GPU.

 8.12.2015